SkeldJS/Hindenburg/pages/Plugins/Event Listeners.md

 > You can access every symbol, `EventListener`, `PlayerSetColorEvent` and `Color` via the `@skeldjs/hindenburg` package.

 Many (not all) events will allow you to cancel what would normally happen, or allow you to revert any changes that the event made.
-Most events also allow you to change data, for example the [`room.selectimpostors`](https://skeld.js.org/classes/core.RoomSelectImpostorsEvent.html) event allows you to modify the impostors that will be set when the game starts.
+Most events also allow you to change data, for example the [`room.assignroles`](https://skeld.js.org/classes/core.RoomAssignRolesEvent.html) event allows you to modify the roles that will be assigned to players when the game starts.

 Some events will also wait for any asynchronous tasks to complete.

 > Be careful what you do in certain events.
 The [`room.fixedupdate`](https://skeld.js.org/classes/core.RoomFixedUpdateEvent.html) event, for example, can significantly slow down your server if handlers for this event take too long.

+As stated above as being a central component to Hindenburg, it's important to remember that if you're using a room plugin, only events emitted from _that_ room will be listened to.

 ## TypeScript
 If you're working in TypeScript, due to a [long-standing issue](https://github.com/Microsoft/TypeScript/issues/4881), you must specify the type of the event, making it slightly more verbose, i.e. `ev: PlayerSendChatEvent<Room>`.

-However, you can also use this to your advantage, as you can omit the event name entirely from the `@EventListener()` decorator, thanks to TypeScript's ability to emit type metadata for decorators.
+However, Hindenburg allows you to use this to your advantage, as you can omit the event name entirely from the `@EventListener()` decorator, thanks to TypeScript's ability to emit type metadata for decorators.
 For example, you could instead do:
 ```ts
 @EventListener()
 onPlayerSetColor(ev: PlayerSetColorEvent<Room>) {